rubyonjets/jets/docs/_docs/cloudwatch-events.md

 end
 ```

-You can further simplify the code `event_pattern`.
-Here's another example that detects when an instance goes into stopping.
+You can further simplify the code with `event_pattern`.
+Here's another example that detects when an instance goes into stopping state.

 ```ruby
 class SecurityJob < ApplicationJob